Phase Diagram Detection via Gaussian Fitting of Number Probability Distribution: Gaussian fit of the density PDF:

 Moreover, the nature of the phase transitions is reflected in the evolution of the residuals in their vicinity: In Fig.~\ref{fig:cuts} we show the trend of the average residuals for two cuts of the phase diagram and different system's sizes ($L=16,32,64,128,256$ from light to dark color).
 The first cut of Fig.~\ref{fig:cuts} \textbf{(a)} contains two gapped-to-gapped phase transitions for fixed $U=5$, from MI to HI and from HI to CDW as indicated with dotted line in Fig.~\ref{fig:phase_diagram}.
 The location of the critical points is easily determined by the abrupt decrease of the residuals which becomes sharper and sharper as the length of the ring increases: In the two insets Fig.~\ref{fig:cuts} \textbf{(b-c)} a detail on the scaling of the critical $V_C$ against the inverse of the system size is shown together with a linear fit.
 The extrapolation of the critical values is in perfect agreement with the previous studies, i.e., $V=2.95\pm0.05$ for the transition MI-HI and $V = 3.525\pm0.05$ for HI-CDW~\cite{fazio2012}.

 The second cut Fig.~\ref{fig:cuts} \textbf{(d)} encompasses the gapless-to-gapped BKT phase transition from the SF to the MI at $V=0$, indicated as vertical dashed line in Fig.~\ref{fig:phase_diagram}.
-According to~\cite{matteoNJP}, the critical value is located at $U_c\simeq3.39\pm 0.03$ which seems to be in agreement with the uprising of the residuals.
 It would be interesting to find a scaling procedure for the residuals, similarly to what is performed for the superfluid stiffness and/or the $K$-Luttinger parameter in standard approaches: At the moment, this remains however an open problem.
 We stress, however, that the $\beta$ parameter of the linear fit offers a direct experimental access to the $K$-Luttinger parameter~\cite{LeHurLong}.
+For completeness, we perform such an analysis in~\cite{SuppMat} (see, also, Ref.\cite{Monien,GiamarchiBook} therein) and we obtain a critical value $U_c\simeq3.36\pm 0.01$ in perfect agreement with previous studies as reported in~\cite{matteoNJP}.
+The location of the transition corresponds to the uprising of the residuals.